Sue37MK/PowerOfMath-Website/README.md

 ## Conclusion
 This project showcases how to integrate AWS services like Amplify, Lambda, API Gateway, IAM, and DynamoDB to build a functional web application from scratch.
 The application performs basic math operations, stores the results in a NoSQL database, and presents an interactive UI hosted on AWS.

----

-This README provides a clear guide for anyone reviewing or using your project.
-You can add more specific code snippets, deployment steps, or diagrams as needed.